pepopowitz/cypress-is-neat/notes/qa-camp/outline.md

   - Lack of confidence in unit
   - More confidence in e2e, but they're harder

-- Artsy

-  - no QA
-  - heavily automated

 - cypress
   - architecture
     - built on mocha